AndrukhivAndriy/Install_Dspace_7/README.md

 # Troubleshooting

+0. On error Command failed with exit code 137 mean that you don't have enough memory to build project.
+To solve it
+   - service tomcat9 stop
+   - service nginx stop
+   - RUN yarn WITH PARAMETER: NODE_OPTIONS="--max-old-space-size=8192" yarn build:prod
+   - start tomcat, nginx

-1. If you cann't upload/add file(bitstream) to iteam :
+2. If you cann't upload/add file(bitstream) to iteam :

 - *chown -R tomcat:tomcat /dspace*
 - change */lib/systemd/system/tomcat9.service* by adding string *ReadWritePaths=/dspace/* to Security block.